Rules for the Fink Center AIA Stock Pitch Competition

 4. Dress Code: Dress code is business formal.

-5. Travel: Each team is responsible for its own travel to Los Angeles, CA and travel advice will be given in information packets before competition.
+5. Travel: Each team is responsible for its own travel to Los Angeles, CA and travel advice will be given before the competition.

-6. Accommodations: All teams will receive one night free double room hotel stay on February 19, 2015.
+6. Accommodations: All teams will receive one free night hotel stay ina double room for February 19, 2015.
 Please refer to registration site for details.

 B. RESEARCH & PREPARATION